Kittan as well, although he did die laughing about how awesome it was (his sacrificing himself to save everyone via a giga drill breaker).

 And Khal Drogo.
 His actor in Game of Thrones was so upset that the character got killed off that he proposed to the showrunners that a Backup Twin could show up in the second season.
 They worked him into the season finale, albeit in a different way (from beyond the grave).

 Qhorin Halfhand.
 Too badass.

-Oberyn Martell.
-Certainly gained a huge following while he was around.
+Oberyn Martell deserves a special mention - the guy certainly gained a huge following while he was around.

 Everworld has a character with the appropriate name of MacCool who fits the trope very well for a minor character.
 MacCool is an elf who is a romantic rival to Christopher, and as his name implies, his characterization mainly consists of being cooler and more impressive than Christopher.
 He dies fighting against a danger very unfamiliar in Everworld: humans armed with machine guns.
 And of course, there is a perverse satisfaction in the fact that Christopher was the one who had known about the gunmen and how to protect against them, but MacCool didn't follow his instructions.

 Roy Meritt from Daemon.
 His status transcends death, being revered by Darknet operatives well into the sequel.

 Bridge to Terabithia: poor Leslie.
 This is intentional, as this book is Based on a True Story of how the best friend of the author's son was suddenly killed by lightning, AND she is described as remembered by Jess and others, thus looking cooler than she would otherwise.